Home

 For a clear and reasonably up-to-date discussion of the basic problems of the early electrum coinage see Velde's "On the Origin of Specie", which can be found in various forms on the internet via the usual search engines.
 (The most usable version is probably the pdf file from the Institut de hautes études internationale at Geneva).
 For a more general view of the origin and role of coinage readers should also familiarise themselves with the ongoing "chartalism" versus "metallism" debate (don't be put off by the academic terminology - it just means token or fiduciary money versus real-value money).

 More specifically, for the moment the most popular explanation of the introduction of electrum coinage, due originally to Wallace, is that electrum coins likely originated as a way of standardising the use of natural electrum as a means of exchange.
-As more or less pure materials, gold and silver could be simply exchanged by weight, and silver in particular had for centuries been the prime medium of exchange in the market.
-The varying composition and hence uncertain value of natural electrum created obvious difficulties in using it as a medium of exchange, but nonetheless it seems that the richer forms of electrum were customarily assumed, at least in some places, to contain the equivalent of 75% gold, and were exchanged with silver at a rate of 10:1, and gold at a rate of 3:4 (implying a gold/silver value ratio of 40/3)*.
-However, at some stage this system seems to have broken down, possibly due to dilution of the natural electrum with added silver, so that a new more formalised approach was needed to restore the reputation of electrum as a medium of exchange.
+As more or less pure materials, gold and silver could be simply exchanged by weight, and silver in particular had for centuries been the prime medium of exchange in the market, but the varying composition and hence uncertain value of natural electrum created obvious difficulties in using it as a medium of exchange.

 A system of certification was then introduced (so Wallace suggested) by which electrum lumps of fixed weight but uncertain actual composition were stamped and issued by the state* at some defined nominal value (in terms of gold and silver bullion).
 But what value?
 In his initial exposition of this theory Wallace doesn't specify this but clearly he assumes that the certified lumps will be token coins, i.e, that they will be significantly overvalued against their real value (whatever that might be).
 Thus the actual composition of the alloy, and hence the intrinsic real value of the coins, is largely immaterial - all that counts is the issuer's guarantee of nominal value, presumably underwritten by a promise of redeemability, and certified by the stamping of the lumps.